![]() |

 by subject

 or at random from the whole collection.
-This program works well in a DOSBox window in Windows 7. |
+This program works well in 32-bit Windows 7 or 10, but DOSBox is needed with a 64-bit operatins system (as in most laptops). |

 A single file, NMCQ.EXE, is all that is needed to run this program. |